-Tags: Art Direction, Campaign, Editorial Environment, Brand Journalism, Branded content, Branding, Catalogue, Concept, Identity
+Tags: Art Direction and Design, Creative Direction and Filmmaking, Strategy and Design Thinking, Brand Journalism, Branded content, Branding, Catalogue, Concept, Identity

 Our story with Marset goes back 8 years.
 Founded in 1976 in Barcelona, Marset is a lighting design company which has a very clear creative vision and a strong attention to innovation and detail.
 Their mission looks beyond the lamps and the physical appearance, taking care of light in its different nuances and effects.
 Having built a strong working relationship with the Team at Marset, with successful collaboration over the years, we thought the time had come to refresh the brand.
 Marset had continued to grow and develop as a lighting design company, positioning the brand confidently and distinctively within the lighting design environment.
 This lead us to sit together with Isabel Valle (Marset’s marketing manager), and her team to discuss the next steps that needed to be taken for the continual growth and progression of the company.